top of page

 What is it with these early-medieval Frisians?
 Barely converted to Christianity and they turn into religious fanatics fighting Muslims across the European continent?
 Or were they simply happy to fight at every opportunity, and/or to get their hands on some of the loot?
 Wondering also, since Frisians primarily were a marsh and sea people, what made them enrolling at infantry and cavalry units and fighting in land-locked, hot, mountainous surroundings?

-In the villages Bassoues, Gazax-Bacarisse, Lupiac, Peyrusse-Vieille and in Vic-Fezensac, all in the département Gers, region Occitania in southern France, Saint Fris is worshiped to this day.
-It was only in 2017 that a procession took place at Bassoues to ask this saint to help the local farmers who were affected by the bird flu.
-Once, the churches of the villages Saint-Go and Préneron were dedicated to Saint Fris too.
+In the villages of Bassoues, Gazax-Bacarisse, Lupiac, Peyrusse-Vieille and in Vic-Fezensac, all in the département of Gers, the region of Occitania in southern France, Saint Fris is worshiped to this day.
+It was only in 2017 that a procession took place at the village of Bassoues to ask this saint to help the local farmers whose farms were affected by the bird flu.
+Once, the churches of the villages of Saint-Go and Préneron were dedicated to Saint Fris too.
 These two churches have been dismantled, maybe two centuries ago already.
 District Gers is an area at the foot of the northern side of the Pyrenees.

-Bassoues is about 70 kilometres north of Lourdes.
+Bassoues is about 70 kilometers north of the town of Lourdes.
 Several statutes, relics in Romanesque churches, and a small chapel dedicated to Saint Fris can be found here.
 The church of Bassoues is named la basilique Saint-Fris.
 Also, the little lake just east of Bassoues is named Lac de Saint-Fris.
 On the other, western, side of the village is the location of l’Étendard.
-It is the plateau where commander Fris planted his banner, and is how the battle is remembered as the Battle of l’Étendard: the Battle of the Standard.
+It is the plateau where commander Fris planted his banner, and is how the battle is remembered as la Bataille de l’Étendard: the Battle of the Standard.

 Saint Fris is also known as Frix, Fries, Frise, Friso or Fritz.
 In fact, the name of the saint was not known, so he was named after his Frisian origin.
 The personal names Jean-Fris (male) or Frisa (female) can be found in the region still.
-If you think it is a bit weird to name your child ‘Frisian‘ than know that the most common last name in the Netherlands is De Vries ‘the Frisian‘ (check our post How to recognize the Frisians by name?).
+If you think it is a bit weird to name your child ‘Frisian‘ than know that the most common last name in the Netherlands is De Vries ‘the Frisian‘ (check our blog post How to recognize the Frisians by name?).
+Even other territories can be a proper first and last name.
+Think of American actresses Holland Taylor and Holland Roden, or Willa Holland and Jennifer Holland.
+We only miss Holland Holland.

+Back to Saint Fris.
 According to the legend, Fris was besides being a son of Radbod, also a nephew of Charles Martel.
 King Radbod of Frisia is mainly remembered as the cruel pagan opponent of the Frankish kingdom.
 Think of the battles in 689, against Pepin of Herstal, and in 714, against Charles Martel.
-Read our post The battles of Redbad, unplugged for more details about these battles.
+Read our blog post The battles of Redbad, unplugged for more details about these battles.

-Radbod’s relationship with the Franks, however, might have been more complicated and was not this one-dimensional.
+Radbod’s relationship with the Franks, however, might have been more complicated and less one-dimensional than only a heathen opponent.
 Probably, there have been periods Radbod more or less had the position of dux ‘duke’ of the prefecture western Frisia, subordinate to the Frankish Empire.
-In a way, a continuation of the administrative organisation of the Roman Empire.
+In a way, a continuation of the administrative organization of the Roman Empire.
 An empire of which the Franks happened to regard themselves as the inheritor.
-The fact king Radbod nearly was baptized in the year 718, he namely got cold feet the last minute and did not go for it, is an illustration of Frisia’s more complex relationship with Francia.
-Likewise, the marriage of Radbod’s daughter Thudsinda with Grimoald, the son of Frankish statesman Pepin of Herstal in 711.
-This union even gave Radbod’s offspring pole position in becoming the future maior domo of the Frankish eastern kingdom, were it not for the fact Grimoald was assassinated not long after, and the fact Radbod died in 719 after being ill for six years.
+The fact King Radbod nearly was baptized in the year 718, he namely got cold feet the last minute and did not go for christendom, is an illustration of Frisia’s more complex relationship with Francia.
+Likewise the marriage of Radbod’s daughter Thudsinda with Grimoald, the son of Frankish statesman Pepin of Herstal, in the year 711.
+This union even gave Radbod’s potential offspring pole position in becoming the future maior domo of the Frankish eastern kingdom, were it not for the fact Grimoald was assassinated not long after the marriage.
+Besides, Radbod died in 719, after being ill for six years.
 Bit of a pity, this whole ending for Radbod and his Frisia.
 A castle made of sand that slips into sea, eventually.

 According to the Annales Mettenses Priores, dated around 800, Grimoald had a son who was named Theudoald but apparently was a bastard son of a concubine.
 The element theud or thud in his name, however, makes it possible, even probable, he was actually the son of Radbod's daughter Thudsinda.
 Are Theudoald and Fris one and the same perhaps?